Unleash/unleash-proxy/README.md

 # The Unleash Proxy

-The Unleash Proxy simplifies integration with frontend applications running in the context of a specific user.
-The Unleash proxy sits between the proxy SDK and the Unleash API and ensures that you internal feature toggle configuration is not exposed to the world.
+The Unleash Proxy simplifies integration with frontend & native applications running in the context of a specific user.
+The Unleash proxy sits between the proxy SDK and the
+Unleash API and ensures that you internal feature toggle configuration is not exposed to the world.
 It provide :